DefGuard/docs/using-defguard-for-end-users/desktop-client/README.md

 * **Multi-Factor Authentication** – supports internal MFA (Authenticator App, email) as well as external OIDC/SSO providers and mobile biometry.
 The desktop client is required for MFA, as standard WireGuard clients do not support it.
 * **Command-line control** – the [`defguard-cli`](command-line-defguard-cli.md) tool ships with the client for headless machines, remote sessions, and scripting.
 * **Automatic updates** – the client checks for new releases and notifies you when one is available (this can be disabled in settings).
-* **Real-time configuration sync** – with an Enterprise License, instances and locations stay [synchronized automatically](../../features/remote-user-enrollment/automatic-real-time-desktop-client-configuration.md).
+* **Real-time configuration sync** – with a Business or Enterprise plan, instances and locations stay [synchronized automatically](../../features/remote-user-enrollment/automatic-real-time-desktop-client-configuration.md).

 Download the latest release here: [https://defguard.net/download/](https://defguard.net/download/)